Leafwing-Studios/fop-rules/docs/character-options/gear/creating-gear.md

 # Creating Gear

 Gear in _Fonts of Power_ is always one-of-a-kind, created to match your exact specifications in both its aesthetics and function.
 The statistics and appearance of equipment in _Fonts of Power_ are not tightly tied.
 The same item, in a mechanical sense, could be a mace, a sword, or a scimitar.
-When you craft or purchase an item, you decide on what it looks like and what it’s made of.
-Try your best to do this in a way that’s consistent with the affixes that define its mechanics, and the world around you.
+When you craft an item, you decide on what it looks like and what it’s made of.
+Explore the affixes and available options to blend flavor and mechanics together, and create the perfect piece for your character's fantasies.

-You can take a look at the affixes available to create your gear [on our website.](https://tools.fontsofpower.com/affixes) To help you get started faster, we’ve included some [prebuilt gear](https://docs.google.com/document/d/1q8qNZ45ASF8R-W_Zg_Sw6TnDlidb-4T5y93zmADEJME/edit) for you, ranging from the standard to the fanciful.

-All gear is crafted using downtime activities.
-In general, your gear’s innate properties are created using the Craftsmanship skill, then enchantments are added through either Anima, Arcana, Fontcraft, or Tinkering.

-The skill used in crafting affects the aesthetics of the item, and further modifications are easier when using the same skill.
-For example, a magical staff created using Tinkering might be a metal rod with a glowing gemstone, but the same item crafted using Anima might be a twisted oak branch with a monster’s eyeball.

 ## Building on a Base

-Every piece of gear begins with a **base,** which is modified by any affixes that you add.
+Arms and armor begin with a **base,** which is modified by any affixes that you add.

 The base used for arms is:

-- Damage: 1d8 + Prowess physical
+- Damage: 1d8 + Prowess physical damage
 - Range: Melee
 - Gear Points: 0